EvanSprague/ScholarlyCitationTacking/README.md

 In the section of the script labeled FILE LOCATIONS, there are there locations of note.

-    $xmlFile - is the incoming xml data
+1. `$xmlFile` - is the incoming xml data
-    $authFile - is the institutional author list tab delimited with the format 'IndexNum LastName FirstName MiddleName'
+2. `$authFile` - is the institutional author list tab delimited with the format `IndexNum LastName FirstName MiddleName`
-    $outputFile - the name of the xml file created by the script
+3. `$outputFile` - the name of the xml file created by the script

-$authFile must be created as a tab delimited file with each author given a unique identifier number in the first column.
+`$authFile` must be created as a tab delimited file with each author given a unique identifier number in the first column.
 The script can not currently identify variations of names with suffixes (Jr, III, etc..,) so the author file should include name variations with and